xpqz/dyalog-docs/language-reference-guide/docs/system-functions/shell.md

 ### Env
 Specifies any additional environment variables and their values.
-If an environment variable that already exists in the set of inherited variables (see `InheritEnv`) is specified here, the value from `Env` takes precedence.
+If an environment variable that already exists in the set of inherited variables (see [`InheritEnv`](#InheritEnv)) is specified here, the value from `Env` takes precedence.
 The option value must be one of the following:

-- A 2-column matrix.
+- a two-column matrix.
-- A 2-element vector.
+- a two-element vector.
-- A vector of two element vectors.
+- a vector of two-element vectors.

-Each row or 2-element vector consists of an environment variable name, and its value, both specified as character vectors.
+Each row or two-element vector consists of an environment variable name, and its value, both specified as character vectors.

 For example, to add three environment variables `DAY=monday`, `MONTH=december`, and `WEEK=50`, the following could be done